LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/cli/README.md

 $ ubtsl --help
 ```

-Alternatively it is possible to start `ubtsl` like this:
+Alternatively it is possible to start `ubtsl` in the Python envirnment like this (not available in the Bot/stand alone vesion):

 Linux/Mac: